Things To Do In Madeira Island

 • Paul da Serra - Paul da Serra is a plateau located on the west side of the island.
 Its highest peak is Pico Ruivo, which stands at 1640 metres above sea level.
 From this vantage point, you can capture the views over the mountains and the valley.
 Many walking trails start in this area, including the famous Levada das 25 Fontes, which passes through a series of natural springs.

-• Calheta - This coastal stretch in the south of Madeira is a popular spot among surfers.
+• Calheta - This coastal stretch in the south of Madeira is a popular swimming spot.
 Like Machico, the beach of Calheta features imported golden sands.
 In this area, you'll also find Engenho da Calheta, an active sugar cane mill, and a modern art museum.

 Porto Santo

 Porto Santo is another island belonging to the Madeira Archipelago.
 If you're spending a couple of days in the region, it's worth paying a visit to this little island famous for its pristine beaches and crystal-clear waters.
-You can fly there directly from Lisbon or if you're already in Funchal take the ferry boat, which takes around 2 hours.
+You can fly there directly from Lisbon or take the ferry boat from Funchal, which takes around 2 hours.

 Where to eat in Madeira